Royal Rumble (2016): Preliminary matches

 The actual pay-per-view opened with Dean Ambrose defending the Intercontinental Championship against Kevin Owens in a Last Man Standing match.
 During the match, Owens performed a Cannonball through the barricade on Ambrose.
 Owens attempted a Powerbomb on Ambrose through two chairs but Ambrose countered with a Back Body Drop through the chairs.
 Ambrose performed Dirty Deeds on Owens on a chair.
 Ambrose performed a Diving Elbow Drop on Owens through a table.
 Owens performed a Swinging Fisherman Suplex off the top rope on Ambrose through a table.
 In the end, Ambrose pushed Owens off the top rope through two tables stacked outside the ring.
 As Owens could not stand by a ten count, Ambrose won the match to retain the title.

-Next, The New Day (Big E and Kofi Kingston) defended the WWE Tag Team Championship against The Usos (Jimmy Uso and Jey Uso).
-In the closing moments of the match, Big E tackled Jimmy into the barricade, only for Jey to perform a Superkick on Big E. Jey leapt to the top rope but was caught by Big E, who performed a Big Ending on Jey to retain the title.
+Next, The New Day (Big E and Kofi Kingston) (accompanied by Xavier Woods) defended the WWE Tag Team Championship against The Usos (Jimmy Uso and Jey Uso).
+In the closing moments of the match, Big E tackled Jimmy into the barricade, only for Jey to perform a Superkick on Big E. Jey leapt to the top rope but was caught by Big E, who performed a Big Ending on Jey to retain the titles.

 After that, Alberto Del Rio defended the United States Championship against Kalisto.
 During the match Del Rio attempted a double foot stomp on Kalisto whilst he was held in the tree of woe, but Kalisto avoided it and executed a Salida Del Sol, however, Del Rio grabbed the ropes to void the pinfall.
 In the end, as Del Rio removed the padding from a turnbuckle, Kalisto performed a Diving Hurricanrana on Del Rio, knocking Del Rio into the exposed turnbuckle.
 Kalisto performed a second Salida Del Sol on Del Rio to win the title.

 In the fourth match, Charlotte defended her Divas Championship against Becky Lynch.
 In the climax of the match, as Lynch applied the Dis-arm-her on Charlotte, Ric Flair threw his jacket onto Lynch.
 Lynch threw the jacket only for Charlotte to execute a Spear on Lynch to retain the championship.
 After the match, Sasha Banks returned and applied the Bank Statement on Charlotte.
 Flair pulled Charlotte out of the ring.